pfsun/pfsun.github.io/_posts/2019-09-05-bot-fraud-detection.md

   - Fraud Detection
 ---

-I will try to cover some basics about bot/fraud detection.
+My initial research focuses on system and software security.
+Recently I start to work on more bot/fraud detection related research topics.
+There do be a lot of fun on these topic and especially when you can see lots of real bot/fraud attack everyday.
+I would like to record some basic parts about bot/fraud detection.